 - In the 2nd evaluation step, the extended synopsis will also be evaluated by the external experts who are experts in your area of research specifically.

-Given all the above, the biggest challenge in the extended synopsis is to craft a 5-page text that successfully addresses both types of reviewers – those from your exact research area, and the ones that come with a broader research background.
-Balancing both scientific depths with a broader explanation of your research can be very confusing, but such is the expected process for this section.
+Given all the above, the biggest challenge in the extended synopsis is to craft a 5-page text that successfully addresses both types of reviewers – those from your specific research area, and the ones that come with a broader research background.
+Balancing both scientific depths with a broader explanation of your research can be very confusing, but this is the expected process for this section.